quantumjim/Quantum-Computation-course-Basel/README.md

 # Quantum Computation and Error Correction

-This is a [course at the University of Basel](https://vorlesungsverzeichnis.unibas.ch/de/semester-planung?id=286075), given by Dr James Wootton of Moth Quantum.
+This is a [course at the University of Basel](https://vorlesungsverzeichnis.unibas.ch/de/semester-planung?id=286075), given by Dr James Wootton, Pierre Fromholz and Daniel Bultrini of Moth Quantum.

 ## Course Content